 Grit and Glory—the State of Safety in Eventing

 It’s the question whispered in tack rooms and posted on Facebook, buzzed about at local and premier shows alike: Is eventing safe?
 It’s a simple query with a complicated answer.
-Following the disquieting death of up-and-coming rider Philippa Humphreys at the Jersey Fresh International Horse Trials in May—along with numerous other cross-country deaths overseas—Equine Journal talked candidly to top riders and officials at the heart of the sport about the state of safety.
+Following the disquieting death of up-and-coming rider Philippa Humphreys at the Jersey Fresh International Horse Trials in May of 2016—along with numerous other cross-country deaths overseas—Equine Journal talked candidly to top riders and officials at the heart of the sport about the state of safety.
 Here, the good, the better, and the ugly.

 What’s the current state of safety in eventing?

 Will Faudree, four-star eventer, 2003 Pan American Gold Medalist, 2004 Olympic traveling reserve: I think the [state of safety] is improving.
 It’s always improving.
 I don’t think anybody in the eventing world, whether it’s a competitor or a spectator point of view—there’s never a complacency about “we’ve done enough.”
 We can always do more.
 If you look at the numbers, they are going in the right direction.
 The sport is improving—the sport is becoming safer.

 Carol Kozlowski, upper-level eventer, coach, judge, and cochair of the USEA Safety Committee: If you look at the statistics over the last 10, even 15 years, you’ll see the trend is very encouraging.
 It’s the nature of our sport—there is risk involved, and we are not going to be able to eliminate all of the risk.
 It will no longer be eventing if we make sure everyone is going to be 100 percent safe all the time.
 There’s no guarantee in any equestrian sport.